MoeinT/AZ-104/README.md

 In binary, the IP address ```192.168.1.1``` is represented as ```11000000.10101000.00000001.00000001```, and the subnet mask ```255.255.255.0``` is represented as ```11111111.11111111.11111111.00000000```.
 By comparing the two, we can see that the first 24 bits is the network portion of the IP, and the digit 1 is the device id.

 ### CIDR Notation
-using CIDR notation, we can provide a range of IP address available to a virtual network.
+using CIDR notation, we can provide a range of IP addresses available to a virtual network.
 In CIDR notation, an IP address is followed by a forward slash ("/") and a number, which represents the length of the routing prefix, in other words, the number after the forward slash represents the length of the network portion of the IP address.
 So, the lower that number, the higher the number of hosts, devices or resources that can be accommodated within that network.
 The formula for calculating the size of a network is 2^(32 - prefix length).
 So, in an address range ```10.0.0.0/16```, 2^16 = 65536 devices can fit into this network, but in an address range of ```10.0.0.0/24```, only 2^8 = 256 IP addresses are available within the network, since the first 24 bits are taken by the network portion of the IP, and only the last digit is associated to the device.
 Compared to the subnet mask, it provides a simpler way of determining the IP address space.

 ### Private and public ip addresses
-Private IP addresses are deciated to private communications between resources within a Virtual Network; public ip addresses on the other hand, are a separate resource and are used for inbound communications from the internet to the resource.
+Private IP addresses are dedicated to private communications between resources in a Virtual Network; public ip addresses on the other hand, are a separate resource and are used for inbound communications from the internet to the resource.
 So, we can deploy a public ip address, attach it to a network interface, which is itself attached to a VM, to allow inbound communications to it from the internet.

 ### Secondary interface attached to a VM
 As discussed in the previous chapter, a network interface allows a VM to communictate within resources in a Vnet, on-premise resources and even the internet.
-There are some scnenarios where we would neet to attach a secondary network interface to a virtual machine.
+There are some scnenarios where we would need to attach a secondary network interface to a virtual machine.
 One network interface can be attached to a public ip allowing inbound communication with the internet, and the other network interface could be responsible to pass that traffic to other subnets.
 So, in certain architectural designs, a primary subnet can be dedicated to communicate with the internet.

 ## Azure Subnets
 Subnets are a subdivision of the virtual network and is used to divide the Vnet into smaller and more manageable pieces.
 Subnets have their own ip ranges, that is a subset of the ip ranges of the Vnet.
 Here are the benefits of subnets: